 The outbreak of war in 1914 slowed the cause somewhat but on the 28th of May 1922, the people of Wick voted with a majority of 62% to ban the sale of alcohol.
 Pub landlords closed their doors and alcohol was removed from grocers’ shelves.
 Old Pulteney distillery managed to remain in production until 1930 before it too was forced to close.
 For 25 long years, the town was dry, twice as long as prohibition in the United States.
 The vote was eventually overturned in 1947 and Pulteney resumed production 4 years later.

-For most of it’s life Old Pulteney whisky has been destined for blended scotch and only rarely appeared as a single malt from independent bottlers like Gordon & MacPhail.
-This all changed however when Inver House Distillers took over in 1995 and today there are multiple expresions available from the non age statement ‘Navigator’ to 12, 17, 21 and 35 year old varieties.
+For much of its life, the whisky of Old Pulteney supplied the great blending houses of the central belt and appeared very occasionally as a single malt bottled by Gordon & MacPhail.
+This all changed however when Inver House Distillers took over in 1995 and today there are multiple expressions on the market including the Navigator and 12, 17, 21 and 35-year-old variations.

 The 12-year-old version is widely available, is bottled at 40% and retails for around £35 a bottle.